DerGuru/The-Resonant/Chapters/02-Part2-04-It_felt_right.md

 Milo's eyes widened.
 "How did you—"

 "Because I set alerts on certain search terms years ago.
 Waiting to see who was curious enough to dig."
 She gestured to the salvaged monitoring equipment in the corner.
 "Old Academy hardware, repurposed.
 Runs on solar, barely sips power.
 It's enough to watch for patterns, anomalies, specific keywords in public databases."
 She stepped back, gesturing them inside.
-"Come on.
+"Come on in.
 But touch nothing, and if I tell you to leave, you leave immediately.
 Understood?"

 They filed in.
 The interior was sparse but organized—a testament to someone who'd learned to live with very little.
 A single camping stove.
 A makeshift desk covered in handwritten notes.
 Walls lined with what looked like resonance diagrams drawn in chalk.